kevin-wynn-cloud/kevin-wynn-cloud/README.md

 # About Me

-I'm a sunny and warm-hearted person, with my family serving as driving sources of inspiration.
-I have devoted several years to studying and applying cloud technologies, and am eagerly looking forward to specializing in the industry.
-Some of my favorite hobbies include working with my dogs, playing NFL Fantasy Football, Chess Evolved Online, and reading manga.
+I’m a motivated individual with a strong interest in cloud technologies, which I’ve been studying and applying for several years.
+I'm looking forward to further specializing in the field.
+Outside of work, I enjoy spending time with my wife, my three dogs, playing NFL Fantasy Football, competing in Chess Evolved Online, and reading manga.
 # My Projects
 <!-- Link titles and projects when changing repository from private to public.
 Include second section for familiar services (Lambda, etc.) -->